xavierchia/xavierchia.github.io/_posts/2020-09-26-start-walling.md

 Ideally, you would focus on just the kind of [$10.000 per hour work](https://www.stevepavlina.com/blog/2005/11/how-to-earn-10000-in-one-hour/) that truly distinguishes entrepreneurs from traditional employees and outsource all the rest.
 (See also Nava Ravikant's advice to ["set an aspirational hourly rate"](https://nav.al/hourly-rate).
 Rob calls this "dollarizing your time".)

-" If you value your time at $100/hour it makes certain decisions, such as outsourcing work to a $6/hour virtual assistant, a no-brainer.
+>"If you value your time at $100/hour it makes certain decisions, such as outsourcing work to a $6/hour virtual assistant, a no-brainer.
 Putting a value on your time is a foundational step in becoming an entrepreneur, and it’s one many entrepreneurs never take."

 No one successfully does this all the time.
 But it's important to keep in mind that if you want to be successful, you shouldn't waste your time with $10 per hour work.